 HIV Infection Among Asians in the United States and Dependent Areas

-- Among Asians, men who have sex with men are most affected by HIV.
+- Among Asians, gay and bisexual men are most affected by HIV.

 According to the most recent United States census data, the Asian population in the United States grew 43%, or more than four times as fast as the total U.S. population between 2000 and 2010.
 Despite this significant growth, the number of Asians receiving a diagnosis of HIV has remained stable in recent years.
 Overall, Asians continue to account for only 2% of new HIV infections in the United States and dependent areas.1

 - Asians accounted for 2% (950) of the estimated 47,500 new HIV infections in the United States in 2010.

 - The rate of estimated new HIV infections among Asians decreased from 10.4 per 100,000 in 2007 to 8.4 in 2010.